mattnfttools/Opensea-API-Keys/README.md

 OpenSea’s standard rate limits apply per IP and account.
 With 1 key per account, you unlock the full potential of 4 requests/second.
 Avoid shared limits and ensure your operations run smoothly with proxies.

-Message me today to order your private wallet and API key bundle!
+Message me today on my Discord to order your private wallet and API key bundle.
+My Discord user name is "mohsinkc".
 Say goodbye to shared keys and hello to full control of your OpenSea integrations.

-Price is just a placeholder, pricing that I have mentioned in the add is the real price.